0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/Week 10/Ancient Philosophy - Week 10 Day 1.md

 ### Definition of Motion

-ONe stage has actuality and the other has poentiality
+One stage has actuality and the other has potentiality

 ```ad-summary
 title: Definition